Dariusz Śledź

 Dariusz Śledź (born 15 September 1969) is a former motorcycle speedway rider from Poland.
-He earned 7 international caps for the Poland national speedway team.
+He earned seven international caps for the Poland national speedway team.

 Career

 Śledź first came to prominence after reaching the final of the 1990 Speedway Under-21 World Championship, finishing 12th.
 He rode in the 1995 Speedway Grand Prix of Poland. Śledź won the Polish league three times and spent most oh his career with Lublin and Wrocław.

-In 2004, he rode for Peterborough Panthers in the British speedway leagues, during the 2004 Elite League speedway season but only rode in six matches.
+In 2004, Śledź rode for Peterborough Panthers in the British speedway leagues, during the 2004 Elite League speedway season but only rode in six matches.

-In February 2009, he was appointed coach of the speedway club Stal Rzeszów, after previously managing the WTS Atlas team.
+In February 2009, Śledź was appointed coach of the speedway club Stal Rzeszów, after previously managing the WTS Atlas team.

-In 2019, he became a manager of Sparta Wroclaw.
+In 2019, Śledź became a manager of Sparta Wroclaw.